tegbessou/tasting/README.md

 ## Refactoring
 Challenge identity from each entity
-Challenge the entity structure => reflect if i can group some value object in other value object more global Handle remove resources after creation in test
-Verify if cqrs command and query are not use in the same adapter
+Challenge the entity structure => reflect if i can group some value object in other value object more global Verify if cqrs command and query are not use in the same adapter

 Refactor BottleRessource to use wineType instead of type Generalize the structure of test for collection, with one generic methode to test result and another to test filters

-Do effort to verify that all test has no side effect for other tests
+Do effort to verify that all test has no side effect for other tests In test with body, rename attributes json to payload Handle remove resources after creation in test

+Rename bounded context:
+- Bottle => Inventory
+- Tasting => Tasting
+- User => Security

 Explain architecture choices in the README
 Add an elastic search to search wine